 Now, this is the bit I don’t know.
 What have you observed?
 How long does it take to test a particle or a single unit in other words?
 Is it reasonable to say an hour as an approximation at this stage?

 Hence our ‘Plonk’ constant based on the measurements is (staying in hours as SI not very helpful on this scale).

 h = E/f = 0.125 kg/1 per hour = 0.125 Kg-hours

-So a Tonne of testing requires 8000 hours and is physically impossible in a week for one person, after all it would take about sleepless year.
-But if it was an automated regression test, that could easily have touched 8000 units and hence that could be realistic.
-Equally, while it is running you don’t need any bodily fuel but you might chose to put your feet up and have a glass – does that count?
+So a Tonne of testing requires 8000 hours and is physically impossible in a week for one person, after all, it would take about a sleepless year.
+But if it was an automated regression test, that could easily have touched 8000 units, and hence that could be realistic.
+Equally, while it is running you don’t need any bodily fuel but you might choose to put your feet up and have a glass – does that count?